ESPRI-Mod/synda/README.md

 download the possible new files.
 Typically each template is associated with an analysis (cfmip template, downscaling template and so on).
 Create as many template_name.txt as you want in the 'selection' folder.
-Selection examples are given in the 'sample' sub-folder.
+Selection file examples are given in the 'sample' sub-folder.

-## Code Example
+## Basic usage

-TODO
+Search datasets

+    synda search FACET..

+Install a dataset

+    synda install DATASET..
+    synda daemon start

+Check download completion

+    synda queue status

+Once downloaded, files are available in this location

+    $HOME/sdt/data

 ## Motivation

-TODO
+This program is a command-line alternative to the ESGF web front-end.

 ## Main features